todogroup/ospology/whitepapers/business-value/content/en/business-drivers.md

 Contributing voluntarily also gives a lot of freedom to follow your own interests and work in your own pace, because it doesn't come with the obligations of a paid assignment.
 This can open the room for experiments which would not be commercially viable.

 Many volunteers will even contribute to projects which serve as the base of a business of somebody else.
-They do so if they have the feeling that they get something in return, for example that the software they contribute to is well maintained and their efforts are multiplied.
+They do so if they have the feeling that they get something in return, for example that the software they contribute to is well maintained and their efforts are multiplied, or that they can address their own needs by contributing corresponding features.

 Volunteer contributions can be a delicate element of a business model.
 Volunteers owe nothing to a business exploiting their volunteer work, and unfair treatment of volunteers might not only harm a community but also seriously affect the reputation of a business.
 If done right, they can be a powerful multiplier of good will and a source of valuable contributions.

 While volunteers are the backbone of many open source projects, it's important to acknowledge the challenges of sustaining engagement.
 This can be especially taxing when a project is in high use with corresponding load and demands towards maintainers from commercial entities without compensating them adequately.

+An example are commercial entities trying to outsource their requirements to volunteer contributors without providing the necessary assistance.
+We have seen cases, where maintainers have closed their projects or get frustrated when they get asked by downstream users to adapt their security protocols to fit into the processes of the companies.
+We can only advise companies to not do this.

 **In short, respectful engagement with volunteers adds value beyond payroll.**